Hard Workin' Man

 Hard Workin' Man is the second studio album by American country music duo Brooks & Dunn.
 Like its predecessor, Brand New Man, the album had a string of top 5 hits on the US Hot Country chart.
-Its singles were "Hard Workin' Man" (#4), "Rock My World (Little Country Girl)" (#2), "She Used To Be Mine" (#1), "We'll Burn That Bridge" (#2), and "That Ain't No Way To Go" (#1).
+Its singles were "Hard Workin' Man" (number 4), "Rock My World (Little Country Girl)" (number 2), "She Used to Be Mine" (number 1), "We'll Burn That Bridge" (number 2), and "That Ain't No Way to Go" (number 1).
 The album also featured a remixed dance version of the country number-one hit "Boot Scootin' Boogie", from the previous album.